 In addition to the CentOS 6.8 and 7.3 images that we released earlier in January 2017, we are happy to announce updated images for our security-hardened offerings.
 These enhanced security images include the same support that is included with our other images that are available in the AWS Marketplace.

 We have taken our standard images and modified them to increase the security of the images by minimizing your system’s exposure to outside threats and taking full advantage of mature solutions like SELinux and auditing.

 Not at all!
 You can have an instance of any of our images up and running in minutes.
-Here’s a demo on how to launch one of our security-hardened images, but the process is the same for our standard images:

 As with our standard images, our security-hardened AWS images are minimal by design, taking up as little space as is necessary to provide a fully-functional AWS instance.
 This maximizes the available space for you to customize the instance to meet your specific needs.

 Download any of the OpenLogic CentOS images — standard or security-hardened — on the AWS marketplace.

 STIG & CIS Hardened Images: What This Means

 There are certain security measures that cannot be applied to CentOS AWS images — or are not appropriate for CentOS AWS images.
 The complete exclusion list is detailed in the next section.Back to top

 Our AWS CentOS images consist of a single partition, excluding the following: